arankwende/ipmi-mqtt/README.md

 It must contain:

-An Mqtt configuration with IP, user, password, the topics for sensors (the example ones are for HA to do discovery) and the time period, which is the amount of time before re-runs of the sensor data gathering, if set to 0 the script will not repeat itself (like with option -o), otherwise it will run until killed:
+An MQTT configuration with IP, user, password, the topics for sensors (the example ones are for HA to do discovery) and the time period, which is the amount of time before re-runs of the sensor data gathering, if set to 0 the script will not repeat itself (like with option -o), otherwise it will run until killed:
 paho-mqtt:
 ```
 MQTT: